jeffbski/pkglink/README.md

 pkglink is a command lind tool that searches directory tree that you specify for packages in your node_modules directories.
 When it finds matching packages of the same name and version that could share space, it hard links the files.
 As a safety precaution it checks many file attributes before considering them for linking (see full details later in this doc).

 pkglink keeps track of packages it has seen on previous scans so when you run on new directories in the future, it can quickly know where to look for previous package matches.
-It double checks the previous packages are still the proper version, inode, and modified time before linking, but this prevents having to perform full tree scans any time you add a new project.
+It double checks the previous packages are still the proper version, inode, and modified time before linking, but this prevents performing full tree scans any time you add a new project.
 Simply run pkglink once on your project tree and then again on new projects as you create them.

 pkglink has been tested on Ubuntu, Mac OS X, and Windows.
 Hard links are supported on most modern disk formats with the exception of FAT and ReFS.